 1897 | calendar page | 97 x 35,5 cm | druk: F. Champenois, Parijs

-The calendar from 1897, made for the year 1898, was printed at the printing firm of F.Champenois in Paris.
+This calendar from 1897, made for the year 1898, was printed at the printing firm of F.Champenois in Paris.
 It is a very rare work.
-The customer for this calendar is unknown and there are no definitive versions of this calendar.
-The design was issued as a decorative panel entitled Evocation: a reference to spiritual circles in which the artist found himself.
+The commissioner for this calendar is unknown, and there are no final editions of this calendar.
+The design was issued as a decorative panel entitled Evocation: a reference to the spiritual circles in which the artist found himself.

 At the moment, this highlight is on loan to the Kunstmuseum in The Hague.